Orford, Suffolk: History

+The name Orford is probably derived from the Old English ōraford meaning 'ford by the shore'.

-Like many Suffolk coastal towns it was of some importance as a port and fishing village in the Middle Ages.
-It has a mediaeval castle, built to dominate the River Ore and a Grade I listed parish church, St Bartholomew's.
+Like many Suffolk coastal villages it was of some importance as a port and fishing village in the Middle Ages.
+It has a mediaeval castle, built to dominate the River Ore and St Bartholomew's Church is Grade I listed.
 The castle was built as a royal castle built by Henry II in the period 1165-1173 as an assertion of monarchical power in the region.
 Although the castle became less important after the king's death in 1189, the importance of Orford as a port grew.
 By 1200 its level of trade exceeded that of nearby Ipswich.
 Henry III granted Orford its first charter and the town returned a member of parliament in 1298, although it did not function as a constituency throughout the 14th century.
+Orford Town Hall was completed in 1902.

 Local amenities

 The population of Orford greatly increases during the summer months, partly due to its flourishing sailing club.
 In common with other Suffolk coastal towns and villages, a substantial number of properties in Orford are holiday or second homes.

 As well as the Castle, Orford's attractions include river cruises, three pubs, a renowned traditional bakery, a smokehouse and a restaurant; the Butley-Orford Oysterage.

 Orford was rated as among the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler in 2020 and its castle as "worthy of a storybook".